kovacsek/Yamaha-RX-V3800-RS232-Controller/README.md

 ** Press the bigger On/Off butten to boot normally, or just switch it off and on again.
 * ESPHome, at least to compile and flash the Firmware.
 ** Although this works standalone as it has a built in webserver, a home automation server like HomeAssistant gives this project much more sense.

+## AI Disclaimer
+I used AI to make this (Codex), but also invested much manual work to get it to this state.